 Cable Rail Wire

 We’re proud to offer 5/32” 1×19 cable strung from 316L marine-grade stainless steel.
-Highly resistant against harsh corrosives, our cable is sure to provide long-lasting strength and beauty.
+Highly resistant against harsh environments, our cable is sure to provide long-lasting strength and beauty.

 Cable Railing Posts & Handrails

 We strive to offer as many customization options as possible for our cable railing posts and handrails, as these components enable our customers to truly make a unique statement with their design and make their space theirs.
-Our posts are constructed from aluminum, 304 or 316L marine-grade stainless steel and are available in four distinct post mounting styles, two different top styles, and can be finished with one of our many polishes or colored powder coats.
+Our posts are constructed from aluminum and 304 stainless steel and are available in four distinct post mounting styles, two different top styles, and can be finished with one of our many polishes or colored powder coats.

 Our handrails are offered in metal, as well as wood.
-As with our posts, metal handrails can be produced from aluminum, 304 or 316L marine-grade stainless steel and finished with one of our many polishes or colored powder coats.
+As with our posts, metal handrails can be produced from aluminum and 304 stainless steel and finished with one of our many polishes or colored powder coats.
 Conversely, wood handrails are cut from one of our many available species and can be finished with a selection from our wide variety of paints and stains.

 Cable Railing Hardware Kits